-Spinal Cord Injuries on Construction Sites
+How Spinal Cord Injuries Happen On Construction Sites In New York

 Being a construction worker can be a tough and often dangerous job.
 In fact, it has been reported that New York construction workers are five times more likely to be in a serious or even fatal accident on the job.
 Catastrophic and other seriously debilitating injuries occur more often than they should on New York construction sites.
 One of the more severe injuries that occur on construction sites involves damage to the spinal cord, which often leaves victims with permanent disabilities, such as a limited function of a part of the body or partial paralysis.
 This is typically the case when the victim has had their spinal cord injured farther down their back.
 It is important for workers to be aware of how these spinal cord injuries occur on construction sites in order to protect themselves, but it is equally as important for those who have already suffered injuries to contact an experienced attorney right away.
 If you’ve been injured in a construction site accident in the City of New York, contact Proner & Proner today to begin discussing your legal options.